 Either way, I had fun.
 Enjoy some pics of the build, if you like computer pr0n:

 Meanwhile, my old build has been brutalized for nearly 6 years, and components are starting to fail.
 I used to have 24GB of RAM in this machine.
 Two DIMMs died a few months back, so I’m down to 16GB.
 The power supply is… twitchy, the system itself just feels less stable in almost all metrics, for which blame can probably be laid upon the motherboard.
 This system is giving me indications that I’ve a time limit on how much longer I can beat it to death.
+It is quite unusual to be in the position as an enthusiast.
+Usually a system is replaced for performance reasons before components just start to fail.
+Yes, even with ridiculous overclocking schemes.

 Meanwhile, the only Intel options that looked interesting were completely unaffordable.
 The i7-7700k is pretty well priced, of course, but it’s a 4 core/8 thread CPU like my 2600k, and the IPC and clock speed improvements are not very impressive.
 Meanwhile, Intel released the 6900k 8 core/16 thread CPU, and the 6950k 10 core/20 thread monster.
 At least in development and content creation, these would be more than twice as fast as my 2600k.
-But these cost around $1100 and $1600, respectively, and require a much more expensive motherboard to boot.
+But they cost around $1100 and $1600, respectively, and require a much more expensive motherboard to boot.

 About time, AMD.
 Where were you for the last decade?